How to stop your dog from barking and biting All The Time

 If you have a new young dog in the home, it can be a pretty exciting time for the whole family.
-Of course, it’s not uncommon these days for young dogs to be given away or sold privately.
-The problem with this is that if dogs are taken away from their mothers too soon, it could lead to behavioral problems.
+Of course, young dogs are not uncommon these days to be given away or sold privately.
+The problem is that if dogs are taken away from their mothers too soon, it could lead to behavioral problems.
 For young dogs especially, biting behavior can be an issue under these circumstances.

 Barking can also become a real issue and often has roots in anxiety and antisocial behavior.
 So, the question is: how to stop your dog from barking and biting?